Youcubed Summer Math Camp 2015

 Do you want to try our curriculum?

 Our curriculum was designed around problem solving.
-Students were given low-foor, high-ceiling tasks, showing them that everyone can engage and succeed in high-level mathematics.
-For more ideas about low-foor, high-ceiling tasks go to the visual and open-ended presentation of mathematics helped students find their personal connections to topics, realizing their own potential, as well as their ability to contribute to the learning of others.
-Please see WIM for more information, including lesson plans and support materials, for many of our lessons.
+Students were given low-floor, high-ceiling tasks, showing them that everyone can engage and succeed in high-level mathematics.
+The visual and open-ended presentation of mathematics helped students find their personal connections to topics, realizing their own potential, as well as their ability to contribute to the learning of others.
+To try our curriculum, sign up for a workshop or browse our site for ideas about low-floor, high-ceiling tasks.
+Also, see WIM for more information, including lesson plans and support materials, for many of our lessons.

 What did our students say?